google/testrun/docs/get_started.md

 1. Attach network interfaces:
    - Connect one USB Ethernet adapter to the internet source (e.g., router or switch) using an ethernet cable.
    - Connect the other USB Ethernet adapter directly to the IoT device you want to test using an ethernet cable.

+   **NOTE: The device under test should be powered off until prompted**

    **NOTE: Both adapters should be disabled in the host system (IPv4, IPv6 and general).
 You can do this by going to Settings > Network**